Neelfrost/nvim-config/README.md

 General

+-   Clean folds.
 -   Smart display line movement.
 -   Resume cursor position when re-opening a file.
 -   Auto update file if changed outside of neovim.
+-   Fix mixed indents (tabs are converted to spaces).
 -   Persistent cursor positions when switching buffers.
 -   Ability to load/delete sessions using telescope.nvim.
 -   Ability to search custom directories in telescope.nvim.